 Razer Kraken Tournament Edition

 We can always count on Razer to come out with quality products at a reasonable cost.
 The Kraken Tournament Edition is no different.
 It looks like it was crafted out of a supple leather couch, with large ear cups that look soft enough to sleep on.
-The THX Spatial Audio, custom-tuned 50 mm drivers, and fabric-wrapped cables don’t hurt either.
+The 7.1 surround Audio, custom-tuned 50 mm drivers, and fabric-wrapped cables don’t hurt either.

 The headset also comes with a USB controller to adjust the volume or mute audio.
 Another feature that we love is the addition of game/chat balance.
 It’s clear that a lot of thought and care was put into the design.